 Special Immigrant Juvenile Status Application Process

-Procedures to obtain a green card for children who have been abused, neglected, or abandoned and whose interests will not be served by returning them to their home country.
+Procedures to obtain a U.S. green card for children who have been abused, neglected, or abandoned and whose best interests will not be served by returning them to their home country.

 Step One: State Court Finding of Neglect, Abuse, or Abandonment

-A child is eligible for Special Immigrant Juvenile Status only if a court in the state where they live finds the child is neglected, abused, or abandoned by one or both parents, and that it is not in the child's best interest to return to their home country.
+A child is eligible for Special Immigrant Juvenile Status only if a court in the state where they live finds the child is neglected, abused, abandoned, or something similar, by one or both parents, and that it is not in the child's best interest to return to their home country.
 Court terms, procedures, and legal standards vary from state to state.
+The court will need to issue something usually called "special findings" or a "predicate order."

 Types of State Court Proceedings